milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 so that content and features available in the Netflix service can be suggested to you in the Partner’s user interface.
 For members, these suggestions are part of the Netflix service and may include customized and personalized viewing recommendations.

+Advertisers/Ad Measurement Companies: We may share information collected from or about you with Advertisers and/or Ad Measurement Companies to select advertisements, and measure and improve advertising effectiveness.
+As a reminder, please see the Information from Other Sources section above if you have questions regarding the role of Advertisers or Ad Measurement Companies.

 Promotional offers: We may offer joint promotions or programs that, in order for your participation, will require us to share your information with third parties.
 In fulfilling these types of promotions, we may share your name and other information in connection with fulfilling the incentive.
 Please note that these third parties are responsible for their own privacy practices.

 Protection of Netflix and others: Netflix and its Service Providers may disclose and otherwise use your personal and other information where we or they reasonably believe such disclosure is needed to (a) satisfy any applicable law, regulation, legal process, or governmental request, (b) enforce applicable terms of use, including investigation of potential violations thereof, (c) detect, prevent, or otherwise address illegal or suspected illegal activities (including payment fraud), security or technical issues, or (d) protect against harm to the rights, property or safety of Netflix, its users or the public, as required or permitted by law.

 Business transfers: In connection with any reorganization, restructuring, merger or sale, or other transfer of assets, we will transfer information, including personal information, provided that the receiving party agrees to respect your personal information in a manner that is consistent with our Privacy Statement.

 Whenever in the course of sharing information we transfer personal information to other countries, we will ensure that the information is transferred in accordance with this Privacy Statement and as permitted by the applicable laws on data protection.
+You can find out more about how we disclose and transfer your personal information internationally at this link: help.netflix.com/legal/personal-information-international-transfers.

 You may also choose to disclose your information in the following ways: